Dhyey1997/Dhyey1997/README.md

-- 👋 Hi, I’m @Dhyey1997
+- 👋 Hi, You have reached @Dhyey1997
-- 👀 I’m interested in ...
+- 👀 interested in ...
 Learning different technologies from web development to any other technology
-- 🌱 I’m currently learning ...
+- 🌱 currently learning ...
 Machine Learning as well as Vue.js and Django
 - 📫 How to reach me ... dhyeydave2017@gmail.com

 <!---